 Think carefully when choosing your destination and the type of holiday.
 Talk to your specialist if you’re in any doubt.

 The Travel Health Pro has some general health information about the country you might be visiting.
 You can search the country through their a to z list.
 Their website also has other information such as preparing for healthy travel.

 Tips for avoiding an infection

-- Drink bottled water and make sure the seal hasn’t been broken and the bottle refilled.
+- drinking bottled water - make sure the seal hasn’t been broken and the bottle refilled

-- Be careful to only eat food that has been freshly cooked and is still hot.
+- being careful to only eat food that has been freshly cooked and is still hot

-- Use an insect repellent at all times to avoid mosquito bites, as well as nets at bedtime to prevent the insects from getting to you
+- using an insect repellent at all times to avoid mosquito bites, as well as nets at bedtime to prevent the insects from getting to you

-- taking a first aid kit and treat cuts and grazes straight away, especially in hot and humid climates.
+- taking a first aid kit so you can treat cuts and grazes straight away, especially in hot and humid climates

 Lymphoedema is a build up of lymph fluid, causing swelling of a part of the body.
 It can develop if there are problems with the lymphatic system.
 For example, if you have had surgery to remove your lymph nodes.
 The swelling might become worse for some time when you’re travelling.
 This is most likely to be because you don't move a lot during the journey.

-- Wear loose clothing and a well fitting elastic (compression) sleeve or stocking.
+- Wear loose fitting clothing and a well fitting elastic (compression) sleeve or stocking.

-- Keep the affected arm or leg raised and move around at least every hour, if possible.
+- Keep the affected arm or leg raised and keep moving around at least every hour.

 - Keep your skin clean and moisturised.